crabvk/congruity/README.md

 ## Sponsoring

-Work on this project is done in my free time and takes time and effort.
+Work on this project is done in my free time, and takes time and effort.
+If you find the bot useful and want to help its depelopment please send a donation.
-If you find the bot useful and want to help its depelopment please donate some CCD to 49YugmeWQGApKgpzkR7rcefA7KaoujeToXkA8umdCvJ1DFq4RN.
+CCD wallet address: 49YugmeWQGApKgpzkR7rcefA7KaoujeToXkA8umdCvJ1DFq4RN

 ## Resources